rosehgal/TrashEmail/README.md

     1. SMTP with Alias creation
     2. IMAP with IDLE enabled
 3. As user, requests for creation,
-2. It fools the user, that it created an email Id rather it creates an alais to exiting ID.
+2. It fools the user, that it created an email Id rather it creates an alias to exiting ID.
     1. Why Alais, as IMAP needs to poll right, for incoming mails?
 This is how it is engineered.
 3. Runs a background async service to poll IMAP server.
 4. As soon as mail is fetched, the target is identified and telegram message is sent.